 The Sanctuary of Apollo Hylates

-The Sanctuary of Apollo Hylates is nowadays considered as one of the most important archaeological sites of Cyprus.
-It is located in Limassol district, east of Episkopi and west of the ancient city of Kourion.
+The Sanctuary of Apollo Hylates holds significant importance as one of Cyprus' most notable archaeological sites.
+Situated in the Limassol district, it lies east of Episkopi and west of the ancient city of Kourion.

-Apollo is a God of Greco-Roman mythology, who was presented with manifold functions and signification.
-The name "Hylates" possibly derives from the ancient Greek word "ὕλη" (hyle), translated as the “forest”.
-Therefore, the site served as the place where the God Apollo was worshiped, in his capacity as the God-protector of the woodlands, and extensively of vegetation.
+Apollo, a deity in Greco-Roman mythology, held multifaceted functions and meanings.
+The name "Hylates" possibly originates from the ancient Greek word "ὕλη" (hyle), meaning "forest."
+As a result, the site served as a place of worship for Apollo in his role as the protector of woodlands and vegetation.

-For centuries, this religious site appears to have endured many alterations, additions and destruction.
-Throughout the archaeological excavations, the earliest structures discovered, revealed that a temple was possibly constructed between the 8th and 7th centuries BC.
-However, the worship of the God Apollo in the area seems to have initiated during the Late-Classical or Early Hellenistic period, around the 3rd century BC.
-The most significant alteration of the site took place during the Roman period, the 1st century AD, with a great expansion.
-Ultimately, it is believed that the Sanctuary was destroyed and abandoned during the 4th century AD.
+Over the centuries, this religious site appears to have undergone numerous alterations, additions, and periods of destruction.
+Excavations have revealed the existence of an archaic temple, possibly constructed between the 8th and 7th centuries BC.
+However, it seems that the worship of Apollo at this location began during the Late-Classical or Early Hellenistic period, around the 3rd century BC.
+The most significant transformation occurred during the Roman period in the 1st century AD, resulting in a substantial expansion of the Sanctuary.
+Ultimately, it is believed that the site was destroyed and abandoned during the 4th century AD.

-The archaic temple was an open-air site, consisting of the holy precinct, with an enclosure.
-Around the 1st century AD, during the Roman period, the Sanctuary was rebuilt and took an entirely different form.
-The large building complex was constituted of various components.
-There were two entrances, one from Kourion and one from Paphos, leading towards the main temple of Apollo.
-The temple was the tallest structure and it was found at the end of the holy road.
-In the southeast part of the site was located the “palaestra”, a central courtyard surrounded by columns, providing a practice space for the athletes.
-Additionally, outside the temple area, it was also constructed a Roman bath complex, with 5 different rooms.
+Initially, the archaic temple served as an open-air site with a holy precinct enclosed by a barrier.
+In the 1st century AD, during the Roman period, the Sanctuary was rebuilt in a completely different form.
+The large complex consisted of various components, including two entrances from Kourion and Paphos, leading to the main temple of Apollo.
+The temple, the tallest structure, stood at the end of the holy road.
+In the southeast part of the site, there was a "palaestra," a central courtyard surrounded by columns, which provided a practice space for athletes.
+Additionally, outside the temple area, a Roman bath complex was constructed, featuring five different rooms.